FreeCAD/FreeCAD-documentation/wiki/Sandbox_TechDraw_TemplateHelper.md

 To change the values we use the green handlers and change them one by one.
 That is acceptable for one page, but quickly becomes annoying if the file contains several pages (sheets) and it would be fine to change entries, that are identical on all pages, in one step.

-What do we need beforehand:
+What do we need beforehand   *

-:\* a FreeCAD file containing one or more pages that are named/labeled in a compatible way
+   ** a FreeCAD file containing one or more pages that are named/labeled in a compatible way

-:\* editable text objects for each page which must be named/labeled identical on all pages
+   ** editable text objects for each page which must be named/labeled identical on all pages

-Steps to achieve the goal:
+Steps to achieve the goal   *

-:\# scan the active document for drawing pages
+   *# scan the active document for drawing pages

-:\# read the values of the first page as default values
+   *# read the values of the first page as default values

-:\# use a user interface to check and change the values
+   *# use a user interface to check and change the values

-:\# distribute the values to all pages
+   *# distribute the values to all pages

 ### Look for existing Pages